jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 ---
 title: "The Dynamics of The Distributional Impact of Fiscal Policy: a Macro-political Economy Approach"
-summary: "Why do tax progressivity differ from country to country?"
+summary: "Why does the redistributing power of fiscal policy differ from country to country?"

 tags:
 - Tax progressivity